SebGTx/GameserverControl/README.md

 - Implement SSL web service
 - Implement authenticated web service

+## What support can i give you:
+- None, do it yourself :-)

-_I'm French but this application was entirely developed in English, why? do i really need to answer this question?
-I'm sorry if my English make your eyes bleed when you read it, you are welcome to correct my work if you want._
+_I'm French but this application was entirely developed in English.
+Why?
+Do i really need to answer this question?_
+_I'm sorry if my English make your eyes bleed when you read it, you are welcome to correct my work if you want._